anandaroop/dotfiles/README.md

 These are my dotfiles and my setup steps for fresh OS X installations.

-Here is a log of my most recent setup (Apr 2023):
+Here is a log of my most recent setup (August 2023):

 ### Before wiping an older machine